DataDima90/ai.github.io/_posts/2020-01-01-Data-Processing.md

 ### EMR Intance Configuration

-Long-running clusters and data warehouses
+**Long-running clusters and data warehouses**
 - Persistent EMR cluster (e.g. Data Warehouse)
   - Master and core instance group as on-demand instances
   - Task instance group as spot instances

+**Cost-driven workloads**
-Cost-driven workloads: low cost, partial work loss OK
+- Low cost, partial work loss OK
-- Transient clusters
+- Transient clusters automatically termiante after all steps are complete.
+This will lower your operational costs by not leaving the EMR nodes running when they are not in use.
 - Run all groups, master core, core, and task instance groups as spot instances

+**Data-critical workloads**
-Data-critical workloads: low cost, partial work loss not OK
+- Low cost, partial work loss not OK
 - Master and core instance groups as on-demand, task instance groups as spot

+**Test environment**
-Test environment: all instances groups on spot
+- All instances groups on spot

+**Remarks:**
+- EMR long-running clusters must be manually terminated when they are no longer needed.
+Therefore this option will not give you the same cost-effectivness as a Transient Cluster
+- EMR Core Nodes run HDFS.
+Therefore, if a Core Node is terminated through the spot instance process, you will lose your data stored in HDFS
+- EMR Task Nodes do not store data in HDFS.
+If you ose your Task Node through the spot instance process, you will not lose data stored on HDFS.
+- When you launch an EMR cluster via the AWS CLI, the default is to have auto-terminate disabled.
+This will, in effect, create a long-running cluster.

 ### EMR HDFS Capacity
 To calculate the storage allocation for you cluster consider the following